Developing World-Class Lithium and Cobalt Properties in Canada and Chile

 Surge’s two Ontario cobalt projects, Teledyne and Glencore Bucke, are adjacent to one another and share similar geological structures.
 They are also located within proximity to the historic and past-producing Agaunico cobalt mine.
 The mine reportedly produced a total of 4.35 million pounds of cobalt and 980,000 ounces of silver between 1905 and 1961.

-Surge owns an additional copper-gold property in BC.
-The property has seen extensive historical exploration which included a grab sample that assayed 1.51 g/t gold, 1.37 percent zinc, 0.48 percent lead, 1.20 ppm lead and 1,313 ppm antimony pulled.
+Surge owns two additional copper-gold properties in BC: Hedge Hog and Mineral Mountain.
+The Hedge Hog property has seen extensive historical exploration which included a grab sample that assayed 1.51 g/t gold, 1.37 percent zinc, 0.48 percent lead, 1.20 ppm lead and 1,313 ppm antimony pulled.
+The company’s Mineral Mountain property has seen off and on exploration since the 1940s, but remains largely unexplored.
+Surge intends to conduct an extensive two-phase exploration program on the property to follow up on gold anomalies found by previous operators.

-Finally, Surge is in the process of acquiring a cobalt project in Atacama, Chile from Compania Minera del Pacifico SA (CAP Mineria), where CAP Mineria has drilled over 20,250 meters (66,437 ft) on the property to date.
+Finally, Surge acquired a cobalt project in Atacama, Chile from Compania Minera del Pacifico SA (CAP Mineria), where CAP Mineria has drilled over 20,250 meters (66,437 feet) on the property to date.
+Surge has recently acquired the Incahuasi lithium project in Chile, which is approximately 75 kilometers southeast of the famed Atacama salar, the world’s largest source of lithium, and Mineral Mountain copper-gold project in British Columbia, which holds a lot of exploration potential for the company.

 Surge’s Board of Directors benefits from the experience of Bill Bennett and Tim Fernback.
 Bennett was a former BC Minister of Mines and Energy for three terms and has been a firm supporter of mining initiatives in BC.
 He is also responsible for launching BC’s First Nations mine revenue sharing program.
 Fernback has a wealth of experience in the financial sector and has been responsible for over 50 IPOs and over 100 reverse-mergers, as investment banker and venture capitalist.